The Remora, redesigned and supercharged!

 - The SIM should use one of the APN's built into the firmware.
 Otherwise contact Digital Matter support about APN setup.
 It is possible to set APN's by SMS, for more information view the APN section on the knowledge base.

-- It is important your LTC batteries can supply enough pulse current.
+It is important that you use the correct Battery type (i.e. Not Alkalines) and if using LTC batteries, that they can supply enough pulse current.
 Not all LTCs are built the same!
-For more informationcan view the Remora2 Battery recommendations page
+For more information can view the Remora2 Battery recommendations page

 Take care to insert the batteries with the correct polarity as the Remora2 does not have reverse polarity protection.
 The springs are the negative terminals.